-VP Business Affairs Evaluation Policy for Senior Staff
+VP for Business Administration Evaluation Policy for Senior Staff

-Each year the VP Business conducts a performance evaluation of senior members of the Business Affairs Staff.
+Each year the VP for Business Administration conducts a performance evaluation of senior members of the Business Administration Staff.
 This review normally takes place between January 15 and February 15.
 The questions used in the evaluation are as follows.

 - 1. What were the most significant things you accomplished this year? - 2.
 What were the most significant struggles you faced? - 3.
 What will be your points of focus in the coming year? - 4.
-What is your biggest dream for your area of the Seminary? - 5.
-How do you feel your team is functioning? - 6.
-What measurable change will you focus on in the next year? - 7.
-How is your load wearing on you? and your family? - 8.
-List 3 things you have seen improve as a result of assessment, analysis and change in your goals for the pastyear.
+How do you feel your team is functioning? - 5.
+What measurable change will you focus on in the next year? - 6.
+How is your workload wearing on you? and your family? - 7.
+List 3 things you have seen improve as a result of assessment, analysis and change in your goals for the past year.